 - Real estate.

-There’s always going to be fluctuations in interest rates.
+There will always be fluctuations in interest rates.

 Don’t you have better things to do with your time?

 When I hear friends talking about interest rates and complex financial strategies, I wonder if they have a life.
 I would rather spend my time on growing my business, improving myself, and hanging out with awesome people than worrying about banking accounts.